nfes-org/nfes-org.github.io/_posts/2011-04-06-FormationDamageAnyTimeAnyPlace.md

 ---
-title: "Formation Damage – Any Time, Any Place, Any Where"
+title: "Formation Damage – Any Time, Any Place, Any Where (Michael Byrne, Senergy)"
 tags: presentation
 ---